Structured synthesis based on public data

 2) How this summary is built

-How to read this page: a structured summary of publicly available specs, safety results and published reviews — organised so you can compare and shortlist.
+How to read this page: a structured summary of publicly available specs, safety results and published sources — organised so you can compare and shortlist.

-Use it for: a clearer starting point before quotes, inspections and test drives.
+Use it for: a clearer starting point before quotes, inspections and hands-on validation.

 • Sources-first: key numbers come from official or widely cited public references (linked below).

-• Snapshot + context: objective figures are shown alongside common themes from road tests and ownership discussion.
+• Snapshot + context: objective figures are shown alongside recurring themes from published sources and owner-reported discussion.

 • Indicative scorecard: the 0–10 scores are a simple “trade-off view” to support shortlisting, not an official rating.